Ryka Aoki: Career

 In 2009, Aoki appeared in the documentary, Diagnosing Difference, directed by filmmaker Annalise Ophelian.
 The following year, she appeared in Angelo Madsen Minax's Riot Acts: Flaunting Gender Deviance in Music Performance.
 Aoki was credited as a writer in the 2019 sci-fi film, Transfinite.

 An interview with Aoki was featured in the 2014 book, Queer and Trans Artists of Color: Stories of Some of Our Lives, by Nia King, which was named one of The Advocates Best Transgender Non-Fiction Books of 2014.
 Aoki toured with the Tranny Roadshow and the Fully Functional Cabaret, creating visible performance space for trans people across the country.

+In 2015, Aoki published her first book solely dedicated to poetry: Why Dust Shall Never Settle Upon This Soul.
+Cat Fitzpatrick praised the collection for Lambda Literary Review.
+The work was a finalist for the Lambda Literary Award for Transgender Poetry.

 In 2021, Aoki released Light from Uncommon Stars.
 She has described the book as being in part influenced by the story of Ted Ngoy, the Cambodian American entrepreneur known as the "Donut King", stating that she wanted "to open my own literary donut shop".
 Kirkus Reviews described the book as "filled with mouthwatering descriptions of food and heart-swelling meditations on music".
 Writing for Tor.com, Maya Gittelman described Light from Uncommon Stars as "often a joy to read ... also often painful to read", and being "written with profound catharsis, forgiveness when it’s due, and so, so much hope"; likewise, Alana Joli Abbott described the book as "an incredibly powerful story of hope and redemption" for Den of Geek.

 In 2023, she was also awarded the 2023 Jim Duggins, PhD Outstanding Mid-Career Novelist Prize by Lambda Literary Foundation and was given a $5000 prize.